Last updated – 12 July 2022

 - the body can reasonably expect to continue to function for the foreseeable future, usually regarded as at least the next 12 months.

-Auditors may also decide to draw attention to an issue that they consider readers of the financial statements should be aware of.
+Auditors may also decide to draw attention to an issue (emphasis of matter) that they consider readers of the financial statements should be aware of.

 This sets out whether the auditor is satisfied that proper arrangements are in place to secure value for money.